daniel-furman/Furman-and-Goldsby/README.md

 ---

-The entire scientific programming workflow is available in the `Firn_notebook.ipynb` Jupyter file, where each python script is ran in a easy to follow order.
+The programming outputs are available in the `Firn_notebook.ipynb` Jupyter file, where each python script is ran in a easy to follow order based on the general workflow of out study.

 ## Figures